Girlfriend Collective Launches Inclusive Swimwear

 You’re reading an On-Site Shopping story — meaning you can browse, add to cart, and actually purchase the product recommendations featured below without leaving Refinery29.
 To learn more about our new native checkout feature, click here.

 Run, don't walk — and grab your credit card while you're at it too.
 Girlfriend Collective is back with a new swimwear collection just in time for summer.
-After the company's successful first launch of swimwear last summer, the size-inclusive activewear brand is back with a new assortment, upgraded and improved based on feedback from a hive of brand loyalists.
-Avid fans of the first collection can rejoice: there are 13 new bathing suits in the spring collection (as opposed to the eight that comprised last year’s launch).
+After the company's successful first bathing suit launch last summer, the size-inclusive activewear brand is back with a new assortment upgraded and improved based on feedback from a hive of brand loyalists.
+Avid fans of the first collection can rejoice: There are 13 new bathing suits in the spring collection (as opposed to the eight that comprised last year’s launch).

 Advertisement

 The sporty assortment consists of four one-pieces (priced at $95 each), along with five bikini tops ($50 each), and four bikini bottoms ($45) that can be mixed and matched.
-There are full coverage one-pieces for a quick dip in the pool to high-rise bottoms and supportive tops for vigorous aquatic activities.
-If you're more of a laid-back beachgoer, cheeky bikini styles are optimal for lounging and getting lost in a beach read.
+There are full coverage one-pieces for a quick dip in the pool as well as high-rise bottoms and supportive tops for vigorous aquatic activities.
+If you're more of a laid-back beachgoer, GC's cheeky bikini styles are optimal for lounging and getting lost in a beach read.
 The styles come in cheerful hues of jewel tones and pastels, with sizes ranging from XXS - 6XL.
 In addition, the swimsuits now have a thicker fabric, a built-in bra and removable cups, a secure elastic finish, and the traditional swimsuit liner, so you can play as many rounds of beach volleyball as you want without worrying about wedgies.

 In keeping with the brand's ongoing sustainability mission, all of the new swimwear is created from recycled fishing nets and post-industrial waste recovered from the ocean, so you can upgrade your summer wardrobe with some lower-impact swim gear.
 Before you head straight to Girlfriend Collective’s sea-faring site, check out our highlight reel of personal favorites below — and lucky for you, you don’t have to venture off our site to add these water-worthy goods to your cart.

 Play with proportion on your next beach day with this trendy one-shoulder bikini top.
 In a nod to style and function, there's a double back strap for extra support.
-If you want to complete the butter-yellow look, add the matching volley cheeky bikini bottom to your on-site cart.
-Although the bottom is low-rise, it has a comfortable, snug fit that won't dig into your hips; so you can back float, butterfly stroke, or do your best Esther Williams impersonation without worrying about re-adjusting.
+If you want to complete the butter-yellow look, add the matching Volley Cheeky Bikini Bottom to your on-site cart.
+Although the bottom is low-rise, it has a comfortable, snug fit that won't dig into your hips, so you can back float, butterfly stroke, or do your best Esther Williams impersonation without worrying about re-adjusting.

 Advertisement